 If you've decided you want to take out another credit card, how do you find the best one for you?

 Essentially, there's no such thing as just one best credit card for everyone, so you need to know what you're looking for and what you can manage before you apply.

 Here are a few things to consider to help you make a good choice:

 Your credit score.
 Reward cards usually require you to have an excellent, or at least a good credit rating, so if you're thinking of applying, make sure you've checked your credit report first to ensure you qualify.
 You don't want to be rejected as this will impact your credit score negatively.

 How you use your money.
 If you're looking for cards that offer rewards, you need to consider where you typically spend money.
 This will help you maximise what you get out of the offer.

 Your preferences.
-When choosing between different cards, you should consider what you prefer from the reward you can receive.
-Will a simple cash back card suit you best?
+When choosing between different cards, you should consider what you prefer for the reward you can receive.
+Will a simple cash-back card suit you best?
 Could you save more money with balance transfer cards?
 What about a card that offers you free insurance - would this be most valuable to you?
 Consider too, your preference when it comes to having to pay an annual fee.
 All of these things need to be weighed up before making a final decision.